 Dennehotso is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dennehotso is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Dennehotso who work in teaching (18.18%), food service (10.61%), and healthcare suport services (10.61%).

-A relatively large number of people in Dennehotso telecommute to their jobs.
-Overall, about 10.61% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.61% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Despite the fact that it is a small town, Dennehotso has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the town for affordable transportation.